 Laying the foundation for the quality of life you envision for your loved one should begin with strategic government benefits planning.

-Connect with a trusted financial advisor to learn more.
+Connect with a trusted financial professional to learn more.

-Financial Advisors are Investment Advisor Representatives of and offer securities and investment advisory services through Voya Financial Advisors, Inc., VFA), member SIPC.
+Financial professionals who are financial advisors are Investment Advisor Representatives and Registered Representatives of and offer securities and investment advisory services through Voya Financial Advisors, Inc., VFA), member SIPC.

 Neither Voya Financial Advisors nor its registered representatives offer legal or tax advice.
 For tax or legal advice please consult with your attorney or tax advisor.